nhemsley/FluidX3D/research/surface-export.md

 ### 1. Atomic Operations
 Both kernels need atomic operations to safely increment the triangle counter when multiple threads detect triangles simultaneously.

+### Multi-GPU Considerations
+For multi-GPU setups, the marching cubes algorithm faces challenges at domain boundaries where the 2×2×2 cube may span multiple GPUs.
+The recommended approach is to:
+- Export separate surface meshes from each GPU domain
+- Each domain only processes cells it fully contains
+- Post-process merge the meshes if a unified surface is needed
+- This avoids complex boundary handling and communication overhead

 ### 2. Buffer Overflow Protection
 The export kernel must check that it doesn't exceed `max_triangles` to prevent buffer overflow.